haseeb-cb/fundamentals-of-gis/Content/0_Course_introduction.md

 - Develop the aiblity to perform new anayses, troubleshoot, and find help from the GIS community to solve your problems

 ## Structure
 The course consists of **9 exercises**, each accompanied by a piece of theory.
-The first exercise, which goes with this theory, is meant to give you the basic skills in GIS and the software we will be using, QGIS.
-From there on you will build on these basic skills using the other exercises, covering vairous analyses and methods, and develop a fundamental skillset in GIS and QGIS.
+It's reco The first exercise is meant to give you the basic skills in GIS and the software we will be using, QGIS.
+From there on you will build on these basic skills using the other exercises, covering various analyses and methods, and develop a fundamental skillset in GIS and QGIS.

 | Exercise | Topic | Methods |
 |--|--|--|